 Researchers at the University of Texas MD Cancer Center MD Anderson showed that associated with the BRCA protein 1 (BAP1) is a tumor suppressor gene in the kidney, eye, bile duct, mesothelioma, and other cancers, adjusting the form of cell death, called ferroptozom, opening a potential new therapy research area.
 A study Boy Gang, Ph.D., Associate Professor, Department of Experimental Radiation Oncology, were published in the online edition of Nature Cell Biology on September 10.

 "Although BAP1 frequently mutated or deleted in various cancers, the process by which it inhibits tumor remains unclear", - said Gan.
-"Comprehensive identification of target genes was carried out in our study, controlled BAP1, and relevant biological processes in cancer cells, and was identified epigenetic mechanism mediated BAP1, ferroptoz binding to the suppression of tumors."
+"In our study was conducted comprehensive identification of target genes regulated BAP1, and relevant biological processes in cancer cells, and was identified epigenetic mechanism mediated BAP1, ferroptoz binding to the suppression of tumors."

 Ferroptoz - a newly identified form of controlled cell death caused by the depletion of cystine, an amino acid that is vital for the growth and survival of cancer cells, as well as overproduction of molecular carrier of oxygen, known as reactive oxygen species (ROS) in the lipids, which have been linked to cancer and are objects of certain types of therapy.